C4Q/AC3.2-APIs/README.md

 > **How many weather apps do you think there are in the app store?**

-I’d wager there must be in the *thousands*, at least.
-Some of those apps have entire teams dedicated to building the app, while some of them are a single person; a person who might have just done it as a weekend project.
+I’d wager there must be *thousands* at the least.
+Some of those apps have entire teams dedicated to building the app, while some of them are a single person that did it as a weekend project.
 And despite the great variety of apps made, all of their data is (relatively) consistent.

 But where are those developer teams, large and small, getting their weather data?
-I mean here you have 1000’s of different apps and they all have the same data set.
+Here you have 1000’s of different apps and they all have the same data set.
 How are they able to all present the same information?

-The answer: from an __API__ (Application Programming Interface)
+The answer: they get their data from an __API__ (Application Programming Interface)

 An API is a digital middleman - delivering data from some service as long as you ask for it in the right way.
 In this case, all of these weather apps are asking a weather-related API for data on the weather.
 In a broad sense **an API is a standard set of requests and responses that allows software to communicate.** And it is not just iOS apps that use API's: websites use them, Android devices use them, and computers use them.

-When iOS developers talk about API's we usually mean one of two things:
+> Note: When iOS developers talk about API's we usually mean one of two things:
 1. Any library used to do a specific function in an app (for example UIKit could be considered a native iOS API for UI elements)
 2. A REST API that is used to communicate with some service on the web, (like a weather API!)